spotinst/help/src/docs/faqs/README.md

 You cannot sign in to your Spot org due to a user provisioning error in your Okta SSO environment.
 For example, you're getting one of these errors:

-* <code>Automatic provisioning of user {name of user} to app Spotinst failed: Matching user not found.</code>
+* `Automatic provisioning of user {name of user} to app Spotinst failed: Matching user not found.`
-* <code>Automatic profile push of user {name of user} to app Spotinst failed: Error while trying to push profile update for {user email}: No user returned for user {user id}</code>
+* `Automatic profile push of user {name of user} to app Spotinst failed: Error while trying to push profile update for {user email}: No user returned for user {user id}`

 These internal logging errors occur because of a misconfiguration in the Okta SSO environment.
 1. Make sure edit is set up for provisioning:
     <ol style="list-style-type: lower-alpha;">
     <li>Go to Okta Admin Console and click <b>Applications</b> > <b>Spotinst</b> > <b>Provisioning</b> > <b>To App</b>.</li>
     <li>Click <b>Edit</b> and then <b>Enable</b> for <i>Create Users</i>, <i>Update User Attributes</i>, and <i>Deactivate Users</i>.</li>
     </ol>

 2. Check for failed tasks:
     <ol style="list-style-type: lower-alpha;">
     <li>Go to the Okta Admin Console and navigate to <b>Dashboard</b> > <b>Tasks</b>.
 Look for failed provisioning assignments under <b>Tasks</b>.</li>
     <li>If there are failed tasks for the users who were getting errors, retry the tasks by selecting the task and then clicking <b>Retry Selected</b>.</li>